The DMV Point System: Your Complete Guide to Driver’s License Points & Virginia Driving Record

 The driver’s license points are both positive and negative in Virginia.
 When you first receive a Virginia driver’s license, you have zero points on your record.
 Every year that you have a clean record, you earn one positive point.
 You can earn up to five positive points.
 So if you have five years with no traffic violations, you will have a stacked record of positive points.

 You can also earn five points by completing a driver improvement clinic, something that will help you improve your skills.
 There’s a downside to points as well.
 If local authorities convict you of any traffic violations, you receive demerit points.
 The amount of points you earn depends on the traffic law you violate.
 You can earn anywhere from three to six points with one single violation.

 What Happens When You Break a Traffic Law?

-There’s a basic process when authorities convict you of breaking a traffic law.
+There’s a basic process when authorities convict you of breaking a traffic law, this includes moving violations.
 The policeman will issue you a citation, and you will need to show up in court if you plan on fighting the citation.
 If you do not fight it, then the court will convict you of the said violation.